-9.14.130 Violations to be misdemeanors.
+9.14.130 Violations.

-Violation of any provision of this chapter shall be a misdemeanor punishable as provided in this code.
-Violations shall be punishable by any of the following: warning, administrative citation, infraction, or misdemeanor.
-Violations shall also be punishable by the following fines:
+Violation of any provision of this chapter shall be punishable as provided in this code.
+Violations shall be punishable by the following:

-- (1) A fine not exceeding \$250 for the first violation; - (2) A fine not exceeding \$300 for the second violation: - (3) A fine not exceeding \$500 for each additional violation within one year.
+- (1) An administrative citation and a fine not exceeding \$250 for the first violation; - (2) An infraction and a fine not exceeding \$300 for the second violation - (3) An infraction or a misdemeanor and a fine not exceeding \$500 for each additional violation within one year